cryptpad/documentation/user_guide/apps/code.rst

 .. |md extensions| replace:: |cptools code| **Markdown Guide: Extensions**
 .. _md extensions: https://cryptpad.fr/code/#/2/code/view/VJtytDV8tsmlGx0GlR02azrp51A8cl8ivifXf6GQ9RA/

+.. _app_code_images:

 Images
 ------

 It is strongly advised **not** to insert external images in documents.
 The Markdown syntax ``![description](https://site.com/image.jpg)`` is supported but presents security risks.
-Malicious code can be hidden in images and result in data leakage.

 For this reason, CryptPad makes use of ``media-tag`` to insert images from the CryptDrive.
 This syntax is more complex but it is managed